 Associate Degree Applicable Prerequisite: C&IS 102.
+Lecture: 3 hours per week

 Introduction to standards and conventions of programming a graphical user interface using Visual Basic.
 Emphasis on understanding proper design, placement, and coding of the graphical features of the interface.
 Similarities and differences of Visual Basic and traditional programming languages will be explored.
 Microsoft Visual Basic will be utilized to develop programs.